It was him.

 “I’m sorry, Mr. McDuck,” the secretary stammered, her perfectly manicured nails clicking together as she wrung her hands.
 “This girl just walked in, didn’t even stop by the desk or listen when I--”

-“Thank you, Kendra,” Scrooge said, raising a hand to stop her tirade.
+“Thank you, Megan,” Scrooge said, raising a hand to stop her tirade.
 “It’s quite all right.”
 He turned his eyes to Gosalyn.
 “What is it you need, lass?”

 Scrooge had gotten used to Gosalyn doing what she wanted rather than what was expected.
 From running Quackwerks to moving a branch of his company to St. Canard and inviting the Mallards to celebrate Christmas with him and his family every year, the old Scottish duck had spent a considerable amount of time around Launchpad, Darkwing, and Gosalyn.
 She’d even be tempted to say that Scrooge liked her.